Find Time to Exercise More With Diabetes

 Have a dog?
 Make regular, short walks 10-15 minutes twice a day, part of your routine.
 You'll both be happier with the exercise.

 You don't need a gym membership or expensive shoes to take up walking.
 Set an easy goal to start (10 minutes each day), and work up gradually from there.
-Some people find it inspiring and motivating to count steps with a pedometer.
-There are inexpensive and even free models that you can get to clip to your waistband.
-Again, set a reasonable goal for a number of steps each day (4000-5000 steps) and aim to increase the daily total each week.
+Some people find it inspiring and motivating to count steps with a pedometer or one of the popular models of step-trackers that can be worn on the wrist.
+Set a reasonable goal for a number of steps each day (4000-5000 steps) and aim to increase the daily total each week.

 Swimming and diabetes is another very easy exercise to implement.
 Most people know how to swim.
 Access to a public pool is usually inexpensive.
 Just grab a swimsuit and goggles, and go enjoy yourself.
 Exercise in a pool is so much fun, you probably won't even realize that you are working out.